Skip to Main Content

 oneColumn

 The School of Nursing (SON) proudly offers a variety of degree tracks to meet the needs of the regional healthcare community.
+All prospective applicants for the SON are expected to fully review all of the information related to the degree track sought as provided through our comprehensive webpages.
 For specific admission requirements and steps, please click on the track name below to expand the information.
 Be sure to access all embedded links.
-Additionally, important dates may be accessed here or through the menu on the right of the SON homepage while answers to FAQs may be found here or through the menu on the left of this page.
-Questions regarding admission to the Nurse Anesthesiology track may be directed to NAP Admissions while questions regarding admission to all other nursing tracks may be directed to Nursing Admissions Please note that there is not a separate nursing program application for any of our degree tracks.
+Additionally, important dates may be accessed here or through the "About" option on the ribbon menu near the top of this page while answers to FAQs may be found here or through the menu on the left of this page.
+Again, all applicants are strongly encouraged to review the Frequently Asked Questions area prior to submitting an application to the university for a Nursing program.

 Candidates who use a clearinghouse for transcript delivery should be advised that transcripts should never be directed to the program or to Nursing Admissions.
 Rather, undergraduate applicants should verify the correct email for this with the One-Stop Student Services at (904) 620-5555 and graduate applicants with the Graduate School at (904) 620-1360.
 Misdirected transcripts cannot be processed or forwarded by the School of Nursing.